revature-quizzard/quizzard-api/README.md

 questions.
 A user selects an answer for each question, and is given a score.

 ## API Structure:
-Qwizard is a Spring application.
+Qwizzard is a Spring application.
 It utilizes Spring modules for many problems, and should continue to implement more as the application grows.
 Current Spring modules in use include:
  - Spring Core